WestDRI/wgpages/content/julia/julia-04-threads2.md

-**Update**: Yesterday after the workshop Pierre Fortin brought to our attention the *false sharing* effect.
-It arises when several threads are both writing into variables placed close enough to end up in the same cache line.
-Cache lines are the chunks of memory handled by the cache, and they are typically ~32-128 bytes.
-If any two threads are updating variables (such as two neighbouring elements in `total` array) that end up in the same cache line, the cache line will have to migrate between the two threads' caches.
+***Update**: After the workshop Pierre Fortin brought to our attention the [false sharing](http://www.nic.uoregon.edu/~khuck/ts/acumem-report/manual_html/ch06s07.html) effect.
+It arises when several threads are writing into variables placed close enough to each other to end up in the same cache line.
+Cache lines (typically ~32-128 bytes in size) are chunks of memory handled by the cache.
+If any two threads are updating variables (such as two neighbouring elements in our `total` array here) that end up in the same cache line, the cache line will have to migrate between the two threads' caches.*

-Pierre suggested a solution implemented in the function `space()` below.
-In general, you want to align shared global data (thread partitions in the array `total`) to cache line boundaries, and not store thread-specific data in an array indexed by the thread id or rank.
-A quick solution in our case would be to introduce some spacing between array elements, so that data from different threads do not end up in the same cache line.
-Consider this:
+*In general, you want to align shared global data (thread partitions in the array `total` in our case) to cache line boundaries and not store thread-specific data in an array indexed by the thread id or rank.
+Pierre suggested a solution using the function `space()` which introduces some spacing between array elements so that data from different threads do not end up in the same cache line:*

 ```jl
 using Base.Threads